-- A safe, caring and respectful learning environment
+· A safe, caring and respectful learning environment

-- Positive connections between staff & students

-- The pursuit of personal excellence

-- Self-esteem, motivation and independence
+- Self-esteem, motivation and inde

-- · Curiosity and creativity
+Curiosity and creativity

 - Student support services

-- · Local and global responsibility
+- Local and global responsibility

 Educational Philosophy

 The CSHC Mission, Vision, and Values highlight our sense of purpose for student learning at the school.
 While some of the key elements of our Mission may be addressed through provincial curricula and course content, others are addressed through extra/co curricular experiences, and in the day-to-day interactions between staff and students.
 Staff and students will ensure that the learning environment and learning experiences at the school include a focus on citizenship, inquiry, and compassion, and are characterized by CSHC values.